-Painters insurance is not a type of insurance itself but rather a combination of insurance types that fit the coverage needs of professional painters.
-The most important insurance type that painters need is commercial general liability (CGL), which covers third-party bodily harm, property damage and costs arising from related lawsuits.
+Painters insurance is not a specific type of insurance but rather a combination of insurance policies that fit the coverage needs and unique risks of professional painters.
+The most important insurance type that painters need is CGL, which covers third-party bodily harm, property damage as well as costs arising from related lawsuits.

 Painters Insurance Costs

-Painters insurance costs for small businesses average between $400 and $800 per year for general liability coverage with a median deductible of $500.
+Painter insurance costs for small businesses range between $4,000 and $8,000 per year for general liability coverage with a median deductible of $500.
 The actual cost of painters insurance for your business will be higher if you need to add other coverage types, such as workers’ compensation and commercial auto insurance.

 Painters Insurance Costs by Coverage Type